sguiderk/Consume_Album_API_React/README.md

 ### Mobile device of album
 ![](https://i.imgur.com/vduzNduh.png)

-## Style and url are parametrable
+## Style and URL are parameterizable

-I've built a theme for this project so could change the colors of the style font-size or font-familly feel free to check the styles/libs/_vars.css , and the config/api.js you could change the url for the API.
+I've built a theme for this project so could change the colours of the style font-size or font-family feel free to check the styles/libs/_vars.css , and the config/api.js you could change the URL for the API.

 ## Folder Structure
 >